 - Following demolition of premises pro-rata adjustments allowed, and - Premises that will be vacant for a full year and will not be intermittently occupied, or offered for sale or rent.
-Cancellation must be made in the form required by council The Waste Management Facility Charge shall apply to premises with approved cancellations for the duration of the cancellation period.
+Cancellation must be made in the form required by council.
+The Waste Management Facility Charge (section 5.1.6) shall apply to premises with approved cancellations for the duration of the cancellation period.